Don’t let undeserved caregiver guilt add to your stress

 Or you might be working closely with a geriatric care manager to make sure your mom, who lives across the country, has the best care possible.

 Some caregivers are able to go with their older adult to medical appointments and advocate for them.
 Many regularly buy groceries, deliver meals, do household chores, or go for long visits.

-Myth #2: You should be able to do everything by yourself and shouldn’t need to ask others for help
+Myth #2: You should be able to do everything by yourself and shouldn’t need help from anyone

 One person should take responsibility for everything their older adult needs and should handle it all by themselves.
 If they can’t, it’s because they’re not doing a good job.

-No caregiver should ever feel like they should be doing everything alone.
+No caregiver should be made to feel like they need to do everything alone.